djoos-cookbooks/newrelic/README.md

 ## Cookbooks:

 * chef-vault
+* python

 This cookbook recommends on the following cookbooks:

 * php
-* python
 * ms_dotnet4
 * nodejs
 * curl

 ### Depending on your environment, these recommended cookbooks are actual dependencies (depends):
 * Installing the PHP agent?
 You'll need the php cookbook to be available.
-* Installing the Python agent?
-You'll need the python cookbook to be available.
 * Installing the DotNet agent?
 You'll need the ms_dotnet4 cookbook to be available.
-* Installing the nodejs agent?
+* Installing the Nodejs agent?
 You'll need the nodejs cookbook to be available.

-* Want to make use of deployments?
+* Making use of the deployment LWRP?
 You'll need the curl cookbook to be available.

 ## Platforms: